Where are those skyscrapers?

-His place had been used few times for local film setting and once for Hong Kong movie setting.
-I walked around the cafe and looked carefully every corner of it then I stopped in front of one of the walls which was full of beautiful photos taken around the neighbourhood by Pao himself.
+His place had been used few times for local film setting and once for Hong Kong movie set.
+I walked around the cafe and looked carefully every corner of it then I stopped in front of a wall that was full of beautiful photos taken around the neighbourhood by Pao himself.
 I admired the photos as I admired the place where I spent a night at last night.

 One quiet corner in Bangkok,

 where we can have a cup of Cappuccino by the canal,

 where all the traffic noises are replaced with children laughter,

 Hua Takhe, is the place where you can find it all.